uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http.md

 Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-http-yourgithubname` on eClass. **Do not** submit a link to a branch, a file, or the clone URL.

-<p class="warning">If you do not submit a link to your repo on eClass using the correct format above, you will get a zero.</p>
+<p class="warning">If you do not submit a link to your repo on eClass on time using the correct format above, you will get a zero.</p>

 # Tips